u1612468/Master_thesis/crawl_code/README.md

-Here, store the all python files to do the web crawl use scrapy framework
+Here, all the python files for web crawling using the scrapy framework are stored.
+If required, you can download zlzp.zip to get all the python files contained there.